FraxFinance/fraxtal-node/README.md

 This repo contains all the files required to start a fraxtal node.

+### New releases

+Make sure you watch this repo for releases to be informed about new network settings, node software upgrades etc.

 ### Usage

 1. Copy the env file of the network you want to start removing the `.SAMPLE` suffix (e.g. from `.env.testnet.SAMPLE` to `.env.testnet`)